lambdaclass/concrete/ROADMAP.md

 - FnTable completeness checks catch missing proof callees.
 - Assumptions, policies, snapshots, oracles, catches, release bundles, and showcase manifests exist for graduated examples.
-- Phase 12 has started: literal extraction preservation is proved against the public extractor wrapper.
+- Compiler-soundness work has started: the flagship-used ProofCore extraction surface is no longer blocked by `partial def` opacity, and R-01 through R-21 now have extraction/preservation coverage at least at the shape level.
+The remaining work is deeper source-semantics agreement and trust-gate soundness, not basic extractor access.

 The remaining question is no longer "can Concrete compile programs?"
 It is: